 Dara Strolovitch, Professor of Women's, Gender, and Sexuality Studies, American Studies and Political Science at Yale University, is the author of the award-winning Affirmative Advocacy: Race, Class, and Gender in Interest Group Politics (Chicago 2007), as well as many journal articles and book chapters, and she was a founding Associate Editor of the Journal of Race, Ethnicity, and Politics.

 Aili Mari Tripp, Wangari Maathai Professor of Political Science and Gender and Women’s Studies at the University of Wisconsin, Madison, studies African politics, including North Africa, and gender and politics.
 The author of numerous award-winning books, she has been president of the African Studies Association, vice president of APSA, and co-editor of Politics & Gender.

 Denise M. Walsh, Associate Professor of Politics and Women, Gender and Sexuality at the University of Virginia, does cross-regional, comparative research on democratic transitions, women’s rights, and multiculturalism.
 She is the author of Women’s Rights in Democratizing States (Cambridge University Press, 2011) and co-editor of five multi-article journal symposiums.

-Elisabeth Wood is Crosby Professor of the Human Environment and Professor of Political Science at Yale University and a fellow of the American Academy of Arts and Sciences.
+Elisabeth Wood is Crosby Professor of the Human Environment and Professor of Political Science, International and Area Studies at Yale University and a fellow of the American Academy of Arts and Sciences.
 Her research focuses on comparative politics, political violence, and qualitative methods.
 She has served on editorial boards for World Politics, Politics and Society, and the American Political Science Review.